pictoune/RDFIA/README.md

 This repository contains practical works ("Travaux Pratiques" in french) I completed (with another student) as part of my master's course in deep learning for visual understanding (https://cord.isir.upmc.fr/teaching-rdfia/).

-You can take a look at the reports we wrote [here](#https://github.com/pictoune/RDFIA/blob/main/all_reports.pdf).
+You can take a look at the reports we wrote by clicking to this link: https://github.com/pictoune/RDFIA/blob/main/all_reports.pdf.

 ## Table of Contents